 Given the association between artificial sweeteners and excess cardiovascular risks, Dr. Mossavar-Rahmani suggests that it is best to limit or avoid diet beverages that contain artificial sugars like aspartame.

-"People should focus on consuming more water, coffee, and tea instead of any soda (diet or regular) or other sweetened beverages as we have good evidence to suggest that water, tea, and coffee have positive vascular health effects," says Dr. Gardener.
-Now, before you switch from Diet Coke to a Red Bull, read The Most Dangerous Ingredients in Energy Drinks, According to Dietitians.
+"People should focus on consuming more water, coffee, and tea instead of any soda (diet or regular) or other sweetened beverages, as we have good evidence to suggest that water, tea, and coffee have positive vascular health effects," says Dr. Gardener.

 More content from Healthy Eating